bufbuild/terraform-modules-bufstream/README.md

 By default, the module creates all resources necessary to deploy a Kubernetes cluster to the desired project.
 It also creates some specific resources required for Bufstream: a storage account and container, a virtual network and required subnets, and the bufstream identity with its required role assignment to access storage.

+If Postgres is selected for the metadata store, a Postgres Flexible Server is also created.

 Required variables in `tfvars`: